greg-raven/grus/_posts/2019-07-12-i-wish-you-had-not-voted-to-scrap-per-country-caps.md

 ---
-title: 'I wish you had not voted to scrap per-country caps'
+title: "I wish you had not voted to scrap per-country caps"
 layout: post
 categories:
 - Letters